PacktPublishing/Node-Cookbook-3rd-Ed/08-Dealing-With-Security/content.md

-The `auditjs` tool traverses the entire dependency tree, and makes requests to the [OSS Index](https://ossindex.net/) which aggregates vulnerability announcemounts from npm, the Node Security Project, the National Vulnerability Database, and Snyk.io, and others.
+The `auditjs` tool traverses the entire dependency tree, and makes requests to the [OSS Index](https://ossindex.net/) which aggregates vulnerability announcements from npm, the Node Security Project, the National Vulnerability Database, and Snyk.io, and others.